Seahawks DT Reed (wrist, thumb) placed on IR

-The Seahawks also placed reserve wide receiver Dareke Young (quad) on IR.
-They signed receiver Cody White and defensive tackle Quinton Bohanna off their practice squad.
+The Seahawks also placed reserve wide receiver Dareke Young (quad) on injured reserve.
+They signed wide receiver Cody White and defensive tackle Quinton Bohanna off their practice squad.

 Additionally, they elevated rookie receiver Ricky White III and linebacker Patrick O'Connell off their practice squad to play against Arizona.

-Seattle is dealing with several injuries at receiver.
-Cooper Kupp (heel/hamstring) is questionable, Tory Horton (groin/shin) is doubtful and Jake Bobo (calf) is out.
-Linebacker Ernest Jones IV (knee) is also doubtful.
+Seattle is dealing with several injuries at wide receiver.
+Tory Horton (groin/shin) and Jake Bobo (calf) are inactive for Sunday's game, while Cooper Kupp (heel/hamstring) is set to play after being listed as questionable.
+Linebacker Ernest Jones IV (knee) is also inactive.